The call was illegal. The lawsuit is free. The choice is yours.

 § 1692e — Impersonation

-A collector may not pretend to be an attorney, law enforcement officer, or government official.
-Any false claim of legal authority or government affiliation is illegal.
+Claiming to be an attorney, law enforcement, or government official is explicitly illegal.
+Any false claim of authority is a violation.

 FDCPA § 807(3)